 If you’re not sure about the appropriate mouth guards, it helps to consult an expert dental practitioner.
 Visit Dr. Jennifer Silver at Macleod Trail Dental and talk about your requirements.
 The doctor will examine you and make the right suggestions on the kind of mouth guards to opt for.
 Feel free to talk about your concerns regarding the costs and durability of the appliances.

 Ready to schedule an appointment?
-We welcome you to add your details on this page, so we can get back to you.
+We welcome you to add your details on our Contact Us page, so we can get back to you.
 If you would prefer to talk to a live agent for information, please call this number: (403) 253-1248.
 Without delay!

 - Oral Health Topics – Mouth Guards